Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-06-26.

 To ask the hon.
-Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, what estimate the Electoral Commission makes of how many registered electors move house and (a) re-register and (b) fail to re-register to vote each year.
+Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, if the Electoral Commission will make it their policy to gather information on registration levels on an annual basis.

 Mr Gary Streeter